gitlabhq/gitlabhq/doc/ci/variables/README.md

 ## Protected secret variables

 >**Notes:**
-- This feature requires GitLab 9.3 or higher, and GitLab Runner 0.4.0 or higher.
+This feature requires GitLab 9.3 or higher.

 Secret variables could be protected.
 Whenever a secret variable is protected, it would only be securely passed to pipelines running on the